veillette/opticsTextbook/content/Chap01Basics/Basics.md

 ```

 Maxwell's equations provide a very complete description of light which includes diffraction, interference and polarization.
-Yet it is strictly speaking not fully accurate, because it allows monochromatic electromagnetic waves to carry any amount of energy, whereas according to quantum optics the energy is quantised.
+Yet it is strictly speaking not fully accurate, because it allows monochromatic electromagnetic waves to carry any amount of energy, whereas according to quantum optics the energy is quantized.
 According to quantum optics, light is a flow of massless particles, the photons, which each carry an extremely small quantum of energy: $ h f$, where $h = 6.63 \times 10^{-34}$ Js and $f$ is the frequency, which for visible light is of the order $5 \times 10^{14}$ Hz.
 Hence for visible light $h f \approx 3.3\times {10^{-19}}$ J.

 Quantum optics is only important in experiments involving a small number of photons, i.e. at very low light intensities and for specially prepared photons states (e.g. entangled states) for which there is no classical description.
 In almost all applications of optics the light sources emit so many photons that quantum effects are irrelevant see {numref}`table:3_1Hecht`.